 Pablo Rodríguez Balbontín

 Pablo Balbontín is a native of Sevilla, Spain, and enjoys a deep appreciation for Spanish language poetry.
 He is a graduate of the University of Sevilla, where he earned undergraduate degrees in Philosophy and Literary Theory, and a graduate degree in Screen Writing.
 He is presently a doctoral candidate in Spanish Literature at the University of Iowa, where he is investigating the interrelationships among literature, gaming, and the media in the context of digitalization.
 He interests include sharing Spanish culture and literature through translation; he has co-translated and published four books of poetry by María Eugenia Vaz Ferreira, Luis Bravo, and Manuel Vilas.

 Annemarie Pearson de Andrés

-Kelsi Vanada holds an MFA in Poetry from the Iowa Writers’ Workshop (2016) and an MFA in Literary Translation from the University of Iowa (2017).
+Kelsi Vanada holds an MFAs in Poetry (The Iowa Writers’ Workshop, ’16) and Literary Translation (The University of Iowa, ’17).
 She is from Colorado, where she studied English and Spanish at the University of Denver.
-Kelsi translates from Spanish and Swedish, and is the recipient of an ALTA Travel Fellowship, a Bodtker grant from the Danish American Heritage Society, a translation prize from the American-Scandinavian Foundation, and residencies at the Prairie Center for the Arts and the Baltic Center.
+Kelsi translates from Spanish and collaboratively from Swedish, and is the recipient of an ALTA Travel Fellowship, a Bodtker grant from the Danish American Heritage Society, a translation prize from the American-Scandinavian Foundation, and residencies at the Prairie Center for the Arts and the Baltic Center for Writers and Translators.
 She was the 2016 winner of the Asymptote “Close Approximations” translation contest.
-The Eligible Age is her first full-length translation; other work has appeared in Columbia Poetry Review, Prelude, The Iowa Review, New Delta Review, EuropeNow, In Translation, and other places.
+The Eligible Age is her first full-length translation; Toward Muteness is forthcoming from Veliz Books (2019).
+Kelsi is the Program Manager of ALTA, the American Literary Translators Association.